shaadclt/NumberPlate-Detection-Extraction/README.md

-# Number Plate Detection and Extraction using YOLOv5 and EasyOCR
+# Number Plate Detection and Extraction using YOLOv5, Tensorflow and Pytesseract

 This project demonstrates how to perform number plate detection and extraction using YOLOv5 for object detection, Tensorflow for Model Training and Pytesseract for optical character recognition.